Moana New Zealand is 100% Iwi owned; we are true guardians of the world’s most pristine and sustainability managed fisheries (kaitiakitanga).

 We connect the world to the true taste and rare magic of New Zealand’s best kaimoana.

-07 866 8564.
-To apply, please email CV and covering letter and/or complete an application form and send to Katrina.email@example.com by no later than 5pm Friday 8th December 2017.
+To apply, please email CV and covering letter to email@example.com by no later than 5pm, Friday 14th December 2018.